elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-macos-on-virtualbox.md

 ### Install Mac OS X

+ In the menu bar of VirtualBox: View > Virtual Screen 1 to set the scale smaller or bigger (my laptop is QHD which is why I scaled to 125%)

+ TIP: Right Ctrl is the escape key to escape the virtual machine and use the host machine

 1. Select a language and then press the     right arrow icon
 2. Click Disk Utilty and then Continue
 3. On the left sidebar, click "VBOX HARDDISK Media" and then click Erase in the top right bar
 4. Enter "macOS 12 HDD" as the name and click Erase, and then Done.